Programme/Approved Electives for 2021/22

 Available as a Free Standing Elective

 Geographical Information Systems (GIS) are of increasing importance to our understanding and management of environmental and socio-economic problems and people with appropriate GIS skills are in high demand by such diverse sectors as the military, central and local governments, the environmental agencies and the likes of insurance companies and property developers.
-The module introduces fundamental GIS concepts and capabilities and examines a variety of applications ranging from multi criteria analysis to drone technology.
-In recognition of the applied nature of the course introductory training in the use of industry-standard GIS software is provided and an opportunity is presented for students to apply their skills to addressing a specific case study.
-A wealth of technologies apart from standard GIS and Remote Sensing methods are introduced, including 3D modelling, 3D printing, distributed GIS and bespoke aerial data acquisition using drones.
+The module introduces fundamental GIS concepts and capabilities and examines a variety of applications ranging from natural resources management, to population issues and pollution monitoring.
+In recognition of the applied nature of the course training in the use of industry-standard GIS software is provided and an opportunity is presented for students to apply their skills to addressing a specific case study.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/esc-30044/lists